 This method is called TOPAAS: Task Oriented Probability of Abnormalities Analysis for Software.
 It has become the default method for reliability analysis for several departments within the directorate.

 Main principle of TOPAAS is that software will fail unless measures are taken to prevent that.
 Options to reduce failure probability for instance are application of IEC 61508, use of a certified compiler and traceability of requirements down to test scripts.
 TOPAAS is an expert model in which 15 aspects of failure probability reduction are described and quantified.
-Read more on TOPAAS under papers and presentations or download the manual (Dutch only).
+Read more on TOPAAS under papers and presentations or download the manual.